Can Your B&B Guests Charge Their Devices?

 If you do have extra outlets and USB ports, be sure to mention that on the list of guest room amenities on your bed and breakfast website.
 On social media, you can share a picture of your own phone, tablet, laptop, i-Pod, and/or e-reader charging in a guest room and write something clever like “Our guests can easily charge a variety of electronic devices in the privacy of their own rooms.”

 This is especially useful if some of your guests tend to be business travelers.
 Consider putting a blog post about your business amenities, including any meeting and/or banquet rooms.
-Offering your guests the ability to safely charge multiple electronic devices in their own guest rooms is smart hospitality.
+Letting your guests charge their devices (usually people use multiple electronic devices) in their own guest rooms is smart hospitality.

 Image by Marcus Berg of Unique Angles Photography